srini2021m/codepath-prework/README.md

 Description: DigiRoomies is a one-stop app where a group of roommates can digitally organize and manage their household.
 Features:
-- Create a roommate group and apartment dashboard where the group can budget and create lists
+- Create a roommate group and apartment dashboard where the group can budget and create lists for their apartment
-- Dedicated location to create, modify and regularly update guidelines and rules
+- Dedicated location to create, modify and regularly update apartment guidelines and rules
 - Setup a chore wheel, users assigned to chores will receive notifications prior to chore date
 - anonymous feedback posting so that members can freely express frustrations